krishansubudhi/flaskWebApp/README.md

 If getting authentication error with the workspace, go to service connection in project settings, delete existing connection and create a new one with proper resource group

 select pythonpackage in configure.
 We will manually modify the yaml and change the deployment to azure app service.
+For this demo, copy azure-pipelines.yml content into the pipeline.

+Run pipeline.
+Solve any errors in the pipeline.

+Make changes in the index.html and mkdocs.yml and checkin.
+See changes automatically being deployed by CI pipeline.